ethereum/ethereum-org-website/src/content/developers/tutorials/scam-token-tricks/index.md

 lang: en
 ---

 In this tutorial we dissect [a scam token](https://etherscan.io/token/0xb047c8032b99841713b8e3872f06cf32beb27b82#code) to see some of the tricks that scammers play and how they implement them.
 By the end of the tutorial you will have a more comprehensive view of ERC-20 token contracts, their capabilities, and why skepticism is necessary.
+Then we look at the events emitted by that scam token and see how we can identify that it is not legitimate automatically.

 ## Scam tokens - what are they, why do people do them, and how to avoid them {#scam-tokens}